 Congratulatory messages are also sent out to those celebrating their 100th and 105th birthdays and every year thereafter.
 The current message printed on the card is generally not publicized to keep the element of surprise.
 Since 1999, the Queen's signature appeared on every card sent out.
 Even the Queen's mother (Queen Elizabeth the Queen Mother) received her 100th birthday congratulatory card from her daughter Elizabeth, the Queen, in 2000.

-Only citizens of HRM the Queen of England's Realms and UK Overseas Territories are entitled to receive such cards including 60th wedding anniversary letter from the queen.
+Only citizens of HRM the Queen Elizabeth II of the United Kingdom Realms and UK Overseas Territories are entitled to receive such cards including 60th wedding anniversary letter from the queen.
 The Realms are: Australia, New Zealand, Canada, Jamaica, Antigua and Barbuda, Belize, Papua New Guinea, St Christopher and Nevis, St Vincent and the Grenadines, Tuvalu, Barbados, Grenada, Solomon Islands, St Lucia and The Bahamas and UK and Northern Ireland.
 The UK Overseas Territories are: Anguilla, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, Pitcairn, Henderson, Ducie and Oeno Islands, St Helena and St Helena Dependencies (Ascension and Tristan da Cunha), South Georgia and South Sandwich Islands, Sovereign Base Areas of Akrotiri and Dhekelia, and The Turks & Caicos Islands.

 To receive a 60th wedding anniversary letter from the queen or a 100th birthday greeting from the queen download a form online and submit the application at least 21 days before the occasion to designated offices.
 Photocopy of marriage certificate or birth certificate is needed for authentication.
 If you live in UK, you can submit the application form directly to the Anniversaries Office at Buckingham Palace.
 Once you have applied, acknowledgement receipt will be issued in confirmation that you will receive a message from the queen and your documents returned.